Pauldic/openedx-plugin-nacar/doc/masterclass/README.md

 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Leveraging the app logs
 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Automatically initializing your Django models at app install/startup
 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Passing secrets/passwords to your plugin
-- (instructor: [Lawrence McDaniel](https://github.com/lpm0073)) Verifying that your plugins are installed and running, and are correctly configured
+- (instructor: [Paul Okeke](https://github.com/lpm0073)) Verifying that your plugins are installed and running, and are correctly configured

 ### Module VII: Taking code quality to the next level